clojurists-together/clojuriststogether.org/content/news/2019/august-2019-monthly-update.md

 We are adding something we call Connect Sequences, more on that below.
 When this is released we will be able to say we enabled the following:

-* Support for configuring custom connect seqences.
+* Support for configuring custom connect sequences.
 These can be:
   * Clojure only, supporting [Leiningen](https://leiningen.org/), [Clojure CLI](https://clojure.org/reference/deps_and_cli), and [shadow-cljs](http://shadow-cljs.org).
   * Clojure + ClojureScript, supporting [Figwheel Main](https://figwheel.org/), shadow-cljs, Nashorn, [lein-figwheel](https://github.com/bhauman/lein-figwheel), and fully customized cljs repl types.
 * Much improved custom cljs repl configuration.